 Our website uses its own and third-party cookies to personalize navigation and improve its services by analyzing browsing habits.
 If you continue browsing, you accept its use in accordance with our Cookies.

-The venue will not tolerate any type of sexism, homophobia, lesbophobia, transphobia, racism, classism or misogyny and reserves the right to refuse admission in the event that any of these behaviours are detected.
+The venue will not tolerate any type of sexism, LGTBI-phobia, racism, classism or misogyny and reserves the right to refuse admission in the event that any of these behaviours are detected.

-Our protocol is the one set out by the Barcelona Town Hall “No Callem”, that is now implemented in over 40 venues and festivals in the city.
-More info about the protocol here.
+Our protocol of action is “No Callem”, set out by the Barcelona Town Hall and which is now implemented in over 40 venues and festivals in the city.

 Seeing the dance floor as a community one of the keys to respect.
 We ask our crowd to be aware of the impact of their actions and to make sure that they have the other person’s consent before initiating any type of activity with them.